Orbital currents in lattice multiorbital systems: Continuity equation, torques, and RKKY interaction

 With $\gamma\neq t$ in Fig.\ \ref{fig:current}, $j^L_\alpha$ is no longer conserved.
 In contrast to spin FM/NM/FM systems, the OAM current not only depends on the relative alignment of the magnetizations but also their absolute directions, creating an orbital angular momentum anisotropy.
 The OAM current gradually decays as it moves away from the right FM and $j_L^x$ is orders of magnitudes smaller than $j_L^y$ and $j_L^z$.
 We can understand this from the expression for exchange OAM current.
 The emergence of the OAM current is contingent on the orbital magnetization from the FMs permeating into the NM.
 For $\alpha=y,z$, the magnetization of the left FM is polarized in the $x$ direction and thus consists of $d_{xz}$ and $d_{xy}$ orbitals.
 These are mobile in the $x$ direction with $t_x = t$ and can thus move far into the NM, carrying with them a finite orbital magnetization.
 However, when the right FM has an orbital magnetization in the $y$ or $z$ direction, it consists of the less horizontally mobile $d_{yz}$ orbital, therefore not penetrating as far into the NM as the magnetization from the left FM, causing the OAM current to be at its largest close to the right FM.
-The poor horizontal mobility of the $d_{yz}$ orbitals also explains why $j_L^x$ diminishes to such an extent in Fig.\ \ref{fig:current}, even for modest anisotropy $\gamma=0.8$: $L_y$ dies off rapidly from the left, while $L_z$ dies rapidly of from the right, leaving no area where they are both of significant size, which is required to have a sizable $j_L^x$.
-Finally, from Fig.\ \ref{fig:current}, we see that the current is dampened quicker with increasing $\gamma$, in accordance with our analytical results above, demonstrating that the nature of OAM transport precludes a large current across the trilayer considered here.
+The poor horizontal mobility of the $d_{yz}$ orbitals also explains why $j_L^x$ diminishes to such an extent in Fig.\ \ref{fig:current}, even for modest anisotropy $\gamma=0.8$: $L_y$ dies off rapidly from the left, while $L_z$ dies rapidly off from the right, leaving no area where they are both of significant size, which is required to have a sizable $j_L^x$.
+Finally, from Fig.\ \ref{fig:current}, we see that the current is dampened quicker with decreasing $\gamma$, in accordance with our analytical results above, demonstrating that the nature of OAM transport precludes a large current across the trilayer considered here.
+In the extreme case of $\gamma=0$, we obtain $j^L_\alpha=0$, consistent with the results in Ref.\ \cite{Urazhdin2023} where the orbital moments relax across a single lattice constant.